w3c/wcag3/guidelines/groups/error-handling/correct-errors/error-notifications-available.md

 Errors that are :term[programmatically determined] are identified and the problem is described to the user in text.

 :::example
-- Invalid form input
+- invalid form input
-- Server errors
+- server errors
-- Application errors
+- application errors
 :::